 We must seek God’s approval, and ask Him to guide us to think, say, and do what will bring honor to Him.
 We must obey Him, and follow what He has called us to do.
 If we don’t get the “calling of obedience” than we should wait.
 And trust that He will show to us what He wants us to do, and if it means waiting, then- we wait.
 Sometimes, we have to wait.
 Waiting isn’t bad, it’s just God’s way of saying “My child, I have something more fulfilling, wonderful, and beautiful in store.”

 I pray that we can use Saul’s disobedience as a reminder to obey God in all circumstances.
 He knows what is best for you and I.

 Before we speak a word, before we think a thought, before we take a leap, may we ask Him first.
-If He says no, than we step back and wait.
-If He says yes, than we boldly and courageously step forward and take a leap in.
+If He says no, then we step back and wait.
+If He says yes, than we boldly and courageously step forward and take a leap.